 Even with a cloud-based system, having a clear data backup procedure is crucial.
 While top solutions offer built-in redundancy, you should understand how it works and what your responsibilities are.
 This protects your firm from accidental deletions, corruption, or other unforeseen events.
 A good document management system will include robust backup capabilities, saving you from the cost and complexity of a separate service.
 Make sure you know how to restore files if needed.
 You can explore a platform’s security and backup features firsthand with a free trial to see how they fit your firm’s needs.

-How to Choose the Right Solution for Your Budget
+How to Find a Solution That Fits Your Budget

 Finding the right file sharing solution for your firm goes beyond comparing monthly subscription fees.
 The true cost of a platform includes everything from setup and training to how well it fits into your existing workflows.
 A cheap solution that creates daily friction for your team isn’t a bargain.